-Although the cause of polycythemia vera is unknown, a number of factors are involved that appear to lead to secondary polycythemia.
-A high content of red blood cells builds up in response to low oxygen concentration in the air.
+Secondary polycythemia is different from polycythemia vera in several ways.
+Secondary polycythemia occurs when the body is not getting enough oxygen or as a response to certain drugs or hormones.
+Red blood cell production increases in response to low oxygen concentration in the air.
 Because there’s less oxygen in the blood, the body attempts to overcome the lack by making more red blood cells.
 It doesn’t stop, however, and keeps producing them until there are too many.
 The bone marrow can also be overstimulated by testosterone replacement therapy.

 Living for long periods at high altitudes where there’s less oxygen may lead to polycythemia.
 It also may occur in people with chronic lung conditions and certain kidney tumours and cysts.
 Heavy smoking is associated with an increase in carbon monoxide in the blood and may also lead to higher red cell and hemoglobin levels.
 Low blood oxygen levels (hypoxia) due to congenital heart disease also appear to be a factor in the development of polycythemia.

 To diagnose polycythemia, a doctor will begin by discussing the patient’s health history and doing a physical examination.
-The doctor will check for evidence of low brain or lung blood flow by asking about symptoms such as headache, weakness, tinnitus (ringing or buzzing in the ears), or vision problems.
 The doctor will also look for physical signs of increased blood volume, such as dilated veins and a ruddy complexion.
 If the skin is flushed or itchy, particularly after a hot bath, it may indicate a diagnosis of polycythemia.

-Treatment will vary according to the person’s age, gender, medical status, symptoms, and blood test results.
+Treatment will vary according to the person’s age, symptoms, and blood test results.

 To reduce the risk of blood clots, treatment with low-dose acetylsalicylic acid* (ASA) is recommended for most people with polycythemia (unless there is a reason they should not take it).